Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Results

 \subsection{Applications to Approval Voting}

-In the approval voting model, voters submit a ballot indicating the candidates they approve of, and it is typically assumed that any candidates not included in the ballot are disapproved by the voter \citep{bramsfishburnapporvalvoting1978}.
-This type of ballot can be simulated in our setting as a ballot where an alternative is either in the top or in the bottom of the preference.
+In the approval voting model, voters submit a ballot indicating the alternatives they approve of, and it is typically assumed that any alternatives not included in the ballot are disapproved of by the voter \citep{bramsfishburnapporvalvoting1978}.
+This type of ballot can be simulated in our setting as a ballot where every alternative is either in the top or in the bottom of the preference.
 Formally, in our model, a preference ${\pref}\in\mathcal{D}$ is an approval ballot if $T(\pref)\cap B(\pref)=\emptyset$ and $T(\pref)\cup B(\pref)=A$.

 It is not hard to see that for approval ballots, Averseness becomes equivalent to Partial Faithfulness, and Strong Expansion becomes equivalent to Strong Contraction.
-In our setting, the \emph{size approval voting rules} characterised by \citet{ALCALDEUNZU20091187} and \citet{BARDAL2025345} are equivalent to the rules of the Monotonic Simple Plurality Class; while the standard approval voting rule \citep[see][for several characterisations]{BRANDL2022105532}, is equivalent, for approval ballots, to both the Uniform Plurality and Uniform Anti-Plurality rules.
-These observations lead to the following new characterisations.
+In our setting, the \emph{size approval voting rules} characterised by \citet{ALCALDEUNZU20091187} and \citet{BARDAL2025345} are equivalent to the rules of the Monotonic Simple Plurality Class; while the standard approval voting rule \citep[see][for several characterisations]{BRANDL2022105532} is equivalent, for approval ballots, to both the Uniform Plurality and Uniform Anti-Plurality rule.
+These observations lead to the following new characterisations, which, to the best of our knowledge, are independent of previously known ones \citep{ALCALDEUNZU20091187,BRANDL2022105532,BARDAL2025345}.

+The next result is implied by the variant of Theorem~\ref{theo:monosimpleplurality} (briefly mentioned earlier) where we substitute Faithfulness by Partial Faithfulness.

 \begin{coro} A voting rule for approval ballots satisfies Anonymity, Neutrality, Reinforcement, Continuity, Partial Faithfulness, and Contraction if, and only if, it is a size approval voting rule. \end{coro}